northbaypython/cfp/call-for-proposals.markdown

 ## Feedback and mentorship

 First time speakers are welcomed and encouraged; if you've never done this before but have an idea please contact the program committee to be connected with a mentor and receive guidance structuring your proposal and talk.
 Above all we want you to be successful and have a good time telling other attendees about your amazing ideas.

+If you have an idea (or don't!) and want to speak, here's a very rough process of what you should do next:

++ Brainstorm or [mind map](https://en.wikipedia.org/wiki/Mind_map) to expand upon your ideas or knowledge in search of a general topic
++ Write a paragraph or two, or some bullet points, to outline the core concepts you want to communicate and what people might learn from your talk
++ Get someone you trust to read your notes and tell you what they think they'd learn
++ Attend our office hours to get help building up your submission
++ Practice!